Cherry Fold Community Primary School

 PE

-PE will take place every Monday and Thursday– please ensure your child has a full PE kit in school.
+PE will take place every Thursday – please ensure your child has a full PE kit in school.

 PPA